 Progressing from a Level 2 Apprenticeship, the Adavanced Carpentry & Joinery Appretince will be taking their skills and knowledge to the next level.

-Advanced Site Carpenters work on building sites in the construction of domestic and commercial properties, preparing and installing complex and bespoke building components.
+Craft Site Carpenters work on building sites in the construction of domestic and commercial properties, preparing and installing complex and bespoke building components.
 They prepare, construct and erect irregular and complex roof structures.

 In their daily work, an employee in this occupation liaises with other construction trades such as bricklayers, plasterers and plumbers, supervisors, site management, architects, designers, contractors and customers.
 An Advanced Site Carpenter would generally liaise with other trades such as bricklayers, plasterers and plumbers, site management and contractors.
 Advanced Architectural Joiners would liaise with other workshop colleagues as well as architects, designers and customers.